Time and Combat

 Blast: whether one cannot move to become adjacent with an opponent, or simply prefers to attack from a relatively safe distance, attacking with a blast involves ranged combat of some stripe or another.
 This can take numerous forms, whether it involves flinging a rock at one's enemy, firing a shotgun in their general direction, or even unleashing some sort of super power at their person!

 Blast attacks require an easy difficulty Agility (agility) action, though one will substitute the intensity of a super power for their Agility when wielding such in combat.
 Relying on brute strength to inflict damage as much as the precision with which they hit, blast attacks use the successful, Agility-based action score to determine the base amount of damage they inflict when they hit.

 When flinging an object, one can add its material strength divided by four to the base damage, while wielding a ranged weapon will instead provide a consistent modifier to the harm inflicted (most often from +1 to +5).
-Super human ranged powers, on the other hand, simply use their listed intensity instead of one's modified Agility score, in order to determine the damage they cause.
+Super-human ranged powers, on the other hand, simply use their listed intensity instead of one's modified Agility score, to determine the damage they cause.

 Charge: actions which combine movement with assaults, a charge is a high speed body check which terminates at the target - often violently.
-A charging individual may make his or her full movement and still execute a charging maneuver - in fact, this is usually required, as one must cross at least one distance category in order to inflict a charging attack upon a target (whether it is a living foe or an inanimate object).
+A charging individual may make his or her full movement and still execute a charging maneuver.
+In fact, this is usually required, as one must cross at least one distance category to inflict a charging attack upon a target (whether it is a living foe or an inanimate object).